Fatima Ali

 Fatima Ali (August 8, 1989 – January 25, 2019) was a Pakistani-American executive chef, restaurateur and television personality.
-She is known for her successful appearances on reality cooking shows Chopped and Top Chef, and for winning a James Beard Foundation Award for her essay on living with sarcoma.
+She was known for her successful appearances on reality cooking shows Chopped and Top Chef, and for posthumously winning two James Beard Foundation Awards for her writing.

 Early life

 Fatima Ali was born and raised in Pakistan, dividing her time between Karachi and Lahore.
 She was educated at the Karachi Grammar School.
-Ali was the daughter of educator Farazeh Durrani and lawyer Ashtar Ausaf Ali, the Attorney General for Pakistan from 2016 to 2018 and again from May 2022.
+Ali was the daughter of educator Farazeh Durrani and lawyer Ashtar Ausaf Ali, the Attorney General for Pakistan from 2016 to 2018 and again from 2022 to 2023.
 She learned to cook from her father, her grandmother, and her family's cook, Qadir.
 She immigrated to America at age 18 to attend the Culinary Institute of America, graduating in 2011.

 Career

 Ali began her culinary career as a junior sous chef at Café Centro in New York City.
 In 2012, she won an episode of Chopped (Season 12, episode 2, "A Guts Reaction") on the Food Network.
 She continued her career in New York City, becoming the youngest executive sous chef at Stella 34 Trattoria at Macy's Herald Square, and then the executive sous chef at La Fonda del Sol.

 In 2017, Ali was a contestant on Top Chef: Colorado.
 Although she finished in seventh place, she was voted the fan favorite.